-This Shark helmet isn't yet availabe in the US and isn't DOT certified for use in mandatory helmet law states.
-But if you still want to buy one (and take advantage of the great $-£ exchange rate at the same time), we've chosen two of the best UK online stores to buy from - whether it's a Shark or any other helmet/gear - and both will happily ship to the USA.
+This Shark helmet isn't yet available in the US and isn't DOT certified for use in mandatory helmet law states.
+But if you still want to buy one (and take advantage of the great $-£ exchange rate at the same time), we've chosen three of the best European online stores to buy from - whether it's a Shark or any other helmet/gear - and they'll all happily ship to the USA.

-GetGeared is another recommended UK retailer, also with a no-quibble 365 day returns policy and decent score for customer service.
+GetGeared are another recommended UK store, with a no-quibble 365 day returns policy and scoring 4.8/5 on eKomi.

-Please click either picture below to visit their Shark helmets pages where you can see all the latest colour schemes and prices.
-And if you buy from either, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
-Click here for more info on our recommended retailers.
+Please click any picture/link to drop onto their Shark helmets pages.
+And if you buy from them, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
+Click here for more info on our recommended stores.

 Shark Ridill Video